jonathancdb/Volume_Medicine/README.md

 ## PlugIn Installation <a name="plugin_installation"></a>
 1. Download the file as a .jar file
 2. Open ImageJ
-3. Navigate to Plugins > Install...
+3. Navigate to PlugIns > Install...
 4. Select the downloaded JAR file
-5. Install it into the plugins folder
+5. Install it into the PlugIn folder

 ## Instructions for Use <a name="instructions"></a>
 1. Open CT scan in ImageJ